 - 1. All courses, regardless of format adhere to the same standard of rigor. - 2.
 Brookdale offers an online nursing track, allowing students to take classroom theory at a distance.
 Lab and clinical experiences are always face-to-face. - 3.
 Specific courses in the Nursing Program are offered using the online format. - 4.
-Students taking online courses are strongly urged to participate in the Innovation Center orientations.
-Find out more at https://www.Brookdalecc.edu/onlineclasses/virtual-meeting-information/, the Innovation Center's orientation webpage.
+Students taking online courses are strongly urged to participate in the Innovation Center orientations. the Teaching Learning Center's orientation webpage: